E. coli enteritis

 You can make your own rehydration mixture by dissolving ½ teaspoon of salt, ½ teaspoon of baking soda and 4 tablespoons of sugar in 4 ¼ cups (1 liter) of water.

 You may need to get fluids through a vein (IV) if you have diarrhea or vomiting and cannot drink or keep enough fluids in your body.
-You will need to go to your health care provider's office or the emergency room.
+You will need to go to your provider's office or the emergency room.

 Most people will get better in a few days, without treatment.
 Some uncommon types of E. coli can cause severe anemia or kidney failure.